Googlers-Repo/apm/README.md

 # Android Package Manager

 > Warning!
 This module depends on [Node.js](https://github.com/Googlers-Repo/node) and [xh](https://github.com/Googlers-Repo/xh).
 Install these modules before using.
-You can do this via [FoxMMM](https://github.com/Fox2Code/FoxMagiskModuleManager)
+You can do this via [FoxMMM](https://github.com/Fox2Code/FoxMagiskModuleManager).
+> Add `https://dergoogler.com/api/repo/modules` to grain access of these modules.

 ## Usage